Ad Network, a piece of technology developed to connect your inventory with the right advertisers at scale.

 We agree.
 Being a publisher isn’t a typical day job.
 And, growing an engaging audience and getting the attention in this crowded market [online publishing] is easier said than done.

-Isn’t it great to have a technology to earn you rewards for the work, blood, sweat, and tears?
+Isn’t it great to have the technology to earn you rewards for the work, blood, sweat, and tears?

 What’s worse?
 Your day doesn’t end there.
 You need to get the advertisers to pay for the impressions.
 Obviously, the paywall wouldn’t work for most of the publishers.